Robina, Queensland: Amenities

 The Glades Golf Club is a par 72, Greg Norman designed golf course.

-Amenities

 The Gold Coast Techspace in the Robina Community Centre on San Antonio Drive is a makerspace and education centre focusing on electronics, computer programming, and 3D printing.

 The Gold Coast City Council operate a public library at the Robina Community Centre at 196 Robina Town Centre Drive.